PSHE & RSE

 At Woodlands Primary Academy we fully believe in delivering a PSHE curriculum which allows children to begin to have a good understanding of the importance of quality relationships and positive health and well being us all as individuals so we can thrive throughout our lives.
 At Woodlands, we do this through the Jigsaw curriculum.
 Jigsaw, the mindful approach to PSHE/HWB, brings together Personal, Social, Health Education, emotional literacy, social skills and spiritual development in a comprehensive scheme of learning.

-If you have any questions or queries about Jigsaw, please contact school and ask to speak to Miss Humble who will be happy to talk you through it in more detail.
-Once the COVID-19 restrictions lift, we will host a parent information session in school to answer any questions face-to-face.
+If you have any questions or queries about Jigsaw, please contact school and ask to speak to Miss Russell who will be happy to talk you through it in more detail.

 Click the image below to visit the Jigsaw website